 Push this button to open up an Application for an Absentee Ballot that you can print, fill out and bring to the library.
 Please note deadlines in the timeline below.

 - Petitions for Trustee candidates must be returned to FPL by this deadline.
-Ballot positions of candidates will be drawn on Thursday, March 8 at 6 p.m. by the Election Clerk.
+Ballot positions of candidates will be drawn on Monday, March 8 at 5 p.m. by the Election Clerk.
+Slate of candidates will be posted on www.floridapubliclibrary.org and in the library.

 - Candidates submit completed Questionnaire to the Library by this date.